LuaLS/luarocks-build-addon/README.md

 # `luarocks-build-lls-addon`

-A backend for installing [lua-language-server](https://github.com/LuaLS/lua-language-server) addons from a LuaRocks repository.
+A build backend for installing [lua-language-server](https://github.com/LuaLS/lua-language-server) addons from LuaRocks.

 ## Usage for End-Users